hwookim/storybook-addon-cookie/README.md

 ### Configure the addon

-Enable MSW in Storybook by initializing MSW and providing the MSW decorator in `./storybook/preview.js`:
+Provide `cookieDecorator` to Storybook by editing `./storybook/preview.js`:

 ```js
 import { cookieDecorator } from 'storybook-addon-cookie';